Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADUser.md

 Other attributes that can be set in the PasswordProfile are

-$PasswordProfile.EnforceChangePasswordPolicy - a boolean indicating that the change password policy is enababled or disabled for this user $PasswordProfile.ForceChangePasswordNextLogin - a boolean indicating that the user must change the password at the next sign in
+$PasswordProfile.EnforceChangePasswordPolicy - a boolean indicating that the change password policy is enabled or disabled for this user $PasswordProfile.ForceChangePasswordNextLogin - a boolean indicating that the user must change the password at the next sign in

 ```yaml
 Type: PasswordProfile